wvanderwey/ROP/About.md

 ## How ROP works

-The ROP is able to explore both mapped and unmapped reads.
-Please mapped the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), STAR, etc)
+The ROP is able to explore both mapped(optional) and unmapped reads.
+Please mapped the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)).

+ROP protocol consists of two steps to categorize the mapped reads:

+*Categorize human reads into genomic categories (CDS, UTR3/UTR5, intons, junctions, introns, etc).
+*We developed rprofile, a tool to profile repetitive elements (e.g. SINEs, LINEs, LTRs).